canvasxyz/canvas/docs/index.md

 This starts a peer that you can connect to from your browser.
 By default, it will also connect to other servers on the application's topic.

-Each contract can run inside the browser (using IndexedDB), on your desktop (using SQLite), or on servers (using SQLite/Postgres).

 Read on to learn how to [authenticate users](/4-identities-auth), [upgrade your app](/6-deploying), or [deploy to a